Dharansi Pass Trek 2025 | Stunning Trek in Garhwal Himalayas

 • Hitoli to Surai Thotha-

-Difficulty level in Dharansi Pass Trek
+Dharansi Pass Trek Guide

 Because the top is relatively high in elevation, we recommend a reasonable level of physical fitness.
 We strongly advise trekkers to be physically and mentally prepared for the upcoming rocky terrain that this trek provides.
 Throughout the course, all groups will be guided by our experts for trekking equipment and any impending terrain.